kenpratt/rusty_torrent/README.md

 Download and install Rust 1.0 from http://www.rust-lang.org/install.html.

+Clone the repository:

+    git clone git@github.com:kenpratt/rusty_torrent.git
+    cd rusty_torrent

 To run:

     cargo run path/to/myfile.torrent

+Your file will be saved in the `downloads/` directory.

 To watch for changes and auto-rebuild (on OS X):